MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 }
 ~~~

-Were I to take an instance of this class and use it in my original age calculation as follows...
+Were I to take an instance of this class and use it in my original age calculation as follows I would get an exception thrown if person or age was not set...

 ~~~
 var person = MethodThatReturnsAPerson();
 var discount = (person.Age < 20) ?
 0.5 : 1.0;
 ~~~

-I would get an exception thrown if person or age was not set.
 If I want to avoid an exception, I need to explicitly check for the null value and react accordingly or I could leverage the null object pattern.

 In older versions of C# were I to check for nulls my code would look something like the following...